shynuu/trunks/README.md

 When you launch Trunks with the option `--acm`, the ACM mechanism of DVB-S2/RCS2 systems is simulated.

-The maximum bandwidth of the forward and return link will vary in function of values set in the config file:
+The maximum bandwidth of the forward and return link will vary according to the values set in the config file:

 ```yaml
 acm: